 Reading difficulty: Since the plot of the comic book series was set during the Roman era, those with some knowledge of it would be able to understand the context.
 Nevertheless, the language is simple, and the stories are funny, with silly humor that is sure to make your kids laugh.

 Recommended for ages: 10+

-In addition to these, you could also try other graphic novels such as The Amulet, El Deafo, Little Robot, Bink and Gollie, Babymouse, Garfield, and Calvin and Hobbes.
+In addition to these, you could also try other graphic novels for kids such as The Amulet, El Deafo, Little Robot, Bink and Gollie, Babymouse, Garfield, and Calvin and Hobbes.
 Unlike what many parents think, comic books are no less than other books at inspiring a child.
 Whether it is a superhero comic, a historical story, or a teen drama, comics treat your child to a one-of-a-kind experience!